jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 posture, we need concrete
 insights into the business
 impact of these attacks.

 LIOR DIV
 CEO, CYBEREASON

-\| INTRODUCTION CEO INSIGHT
-4
+3

-RANSOMWARE
+RANSOMWARE80%

-Key
-Global
-Results 64%
-ransomware came
-from third\-party
-supply chain
-54%
-who paid still reported
+of those who paid were
-system issues or
-corrupted data after
-decryption
-33%
-increase in ransomware
-attacks over 2021 study 88%
-believe they have the
-right talent to protect
-their organizations
-from ransomware
-33%
- forced to
-temporarily
-suspend business
-35%
-reported C\-level
-resignations following
-the attack
-86%
-reported increase
-in security budgets
-to fight ransomware
-37%
-forced to lay off
-employees
+victims of a second attack

 73%

 targeted by at least
 one ransomware
 attack

 68%

 who paid once were hit
 again in less than a month
 for a higher ransom

 41%

 paid to expedite
 recovery

 28%

 paid to avoid downtime
 that could result in injury
 or loss of life

 49%

 paid to avoid
 loss in revenue

-80%
+Key
+Global
+Results

+37%

+forced to lay off
+employees

+86%

+reported increase
+in security budgets
+to fight ransomware

+35%

+reported C\-level
+resignations following
+the attack

+33%

+ forced to
+temporarily
+suspend business

+64%

+ransomware came
+from third\-party
+supply chain

+54%

-of those who paid were
+who paid still reported
-victims of a second attack
-5
-RANSOMWARE
+system issues or
+corrupted data after
+decryption

+33%

+increase in ransomware
+attacks over 2021 study

+88%

+believe they have the
+right talent to protect
+their organizations
+from ransomware

+4

-Ransomware Remains
+RANSOMWARERansomware Remains
 Pervasive
-said their organization was
-targeted by
-at least one
-ransomware attack
-in the preceding
-24 months
-a staggering increase of
-33% year over year.
-73%

 Ransomware continues to be a dominant concern for organizations.
 Despite significant action by the Biden Administration in the US,